 Market Hours Schedule

 Stock exchanges operate on a regular schedule during which investors can buy and sell securities.
 The New York Stock Exchange and NASDAQ are open between 9:30 a.m. and 4 p.m.
 Eastern time.
 Most trading occurs during these normal business hours.
 Bond markets typically trade between 8 a.m and 5 p.m.
 Foreign exchanges typically have workday hours depending on their time zone.

 How Does After-Hours Trading Work?

-Anyone can engage in after-hours trading—you don’t have to have a special status or be a licensed broker.
+In response, in the early 1990s, the two main American stock exchanges opened up to after-hours trading.
+Anyone can engage in after-hours trading—you don’t need a special status or to be a licensed broker.
 However, the ins and outs of how to trade after-hours can vary.
 Some brokerages may not allow you to buy or sell stock during this period or only permit it during narrower windows of time.

 Potential Advantages of After-Hours Trading

 One of the benefits of trading later in the day is convenience.
 If you’re busy with other pursuits during business hours or live in a different time zone, this might be a more optimal time for you to buy and sell stocks.